connorwforsyth/docs.connorforsyth.co/docs/README.md

 ## Welcome to my docs.

-I use this space to document interests and aspects of my life for sharing and safe keeping.
+I use this space to document interests and aspects of my life for sharing and saving. <br />
-So far, you should be able to find links to learn about [coffee](https://docs.coffee), and [dance](/dance).
+🚧 Currently in WIP.

 ## Work